SORTEE-Github-Hackathon/manuscript/README.md

 <!-- usage note: edit this section. -->

-(Add a few sentences descirbing the overall goal of the study).
+(Add a few sentences describing the overall goal of the study).

 This repository tests the implementation of manubot for our collaborative writing.